blazarst-ros/ApexNav/README.md

 ├── mobile_sam.pt
 └── yolov7-e6e.pt
 ```
+Note that `train` and `val_mini` are not required and you can choose to delete them.
 ## 🚀 Usage
 > All following commands should be run in the `apexnav` conda environment
 ### ROS Compilation